Lethukuthula-Sibiya/Lethukuthula-Sibiya/README.md

    - ✅ AWS Certified Cloud Practitioner
      Earned in July 2025 – [View my badge](https://www.credly.com/badges/7cb067fb-1925-490a-8c2a-2fa24b08c4b8/public_url)
    - 🎓 Completed BSc in Information Technology
-      Focused on software development, cloud computing, and systems analysis.

 ###  :zap: Hobbies and Interests:
    - In my spare time, I like to read articles and learn more about emerging trends in tech, such as AI, cloud services, and software development best practices.